Wise (TransferWise) vs. CurrencyFair

 Wise exchanges money at the mid-market rate.
 That’s a great deal compared to most other money transfer services, though you should still keep an eye on the site’s percentage fee.

-Because CurrencyFair is a marketplace that matches users, your exchange rate will vary.
+Because CurrencyFair is a marketplace that matches users, your exchange rate will vary from 0.25% to 0.3%.
 Depending on what you’re willing to exchange for, you could get anywhere from a poor rate to something even better than the mid-market rate.

 Judging purely on exchange rates, this battle is a tie.
 Wise converts at the stellar mid-market rate, but you could theoretically get the mid-market rate or better at CurrencyFair.